Death of Hana Grace-Rose Williams

 Hana Grace-Rose Williams (born Hana Alemu, June 19, 1997 – May 12, 2011) was a girl adopted from Ethiopia by an American couple living in Sedro-Woolley, Washington.
 She died in 2011 of hypothermia, according to an autopsy, and her adoptive parents Carri and Larry Williams were convicted in September 2013.
-The adoptive father was later convicted of manslaughter in her death.
-Carri Williams was convicted of "homicide by abuse" for Williams' abuse and death and was convicted of "first-degree assault of a child" for abusing a second adopted Ethiopian child who survived and testified at her trial.
+The adoptive father was convicted of manslaughter in her death.
+Carri Williams was convicted of manslaughter, as well as "homicide by abuse" for Williams' abuse and death and was convicted of "first-degree assault of a child" for abusing a second adopted Ethiopian child who survived and testified at her trial.

 Background

 Hana Grace-Rose Williams was adopted by Carri and Larry Williams in 2008 through Adoption Advocates International (AAI), an adoption agency based in Port Angeles, Washington.
 Before her adoption, she lived in Kidane Mehret Children's Home, a Catholic orphanage in Addis Ababa affiliated with AAI.

 After being adopted, Hana was regularly spanked, locked in a closet, and denied food as punishment.
 She was not allowed to wear clothes, only a towel.
 She was also forced to sleep in a barn and take showers with a garden hose.
+Hana's post-adoption weight loss directly contributed to her death.

 According to a memorial statement posted by her adoptive parents on the Lemley Chapel website, Williams "enjoyed knitting and crocheting, reading, drawing and various crafts, playing soccer and riding her bicycle."
 It is possible that she was homeschooled by Carri.